niceboygithub/AqaraCameraHubfw/binutils/README.md

 4. rRTSPServer

    RTSP server.
-   Notice: For G2, RTSP server only work low resolution and firmware version 3.4.6 and 3.5.7. for Camera G2
+   Notice: For G2, RTSP server only work low resolution and firmware version 3.4.6 and 3.5.7. for Camera G2, open rtsp://[IP]]ch0_1.h264 with vlc etc.
 ```shell
    h264grabber -f -r LOW &
    RRTSP_RES=1 rRTSPServer &
 ```
-   for Camera G2H
+   for Camera G2H, open rtsp://[IP]]/ch0_0.h264 with vlc etc.
 ```shell
    h264grabber -f &
    rRTSPServer
 ```
-   copy two binary to /system/bin, then add to /etc/init.d/S90app or use monitor (add configuration to /etc/normal.xml)
+   Copy two binary and a script to /system/bin, then add rtsp_start.sh to /etc/init.d/S90app or use monitor (add configuration to /etc/normal.xml)

-5. www.tar.gz
+1. www.tar.gz
    www folder of httpd, add to /etc/init.d/S90app or use monitor (add configuration to /etc/normal.xml) for example
 ```shell